adap/flower/baselines/fedstar/README.md

 **Datasets:** Ambient Context, Speech Commands

 **Hardware Setup:** These experiments were run on a linux server with 56 CPU threads with 325 GB Ram with A10 GPU in it.
 Any machine with 8 CPU cores and 16 GB memory or more would be able to run initall experiments with small number of clients in a reasonable amount of time.

-Note: I have install tensorflow with GPU support but by default, the entire experiment runs on CPU-only mode.
-For cpu you need to replace value of gpus to None present in distribute_gpus function inside clients.py file.
+**Note:** The experiment is designed to run on both GPU and CPU, depending on memory constraints.
+By default, it will run only on the CPU.
+Please update the value of the list 'gpu_total_mem' with the corresponding memory available for each gpu's of your machine.
+The variable is in the distribute_gpus function inside the clients.py file.

 **Contributors:** Raj Parekh [GitHub](https://github.com/Raj-Parekh24), [Mail](rajparekhwc@gmail.com)

-**Note:** Its observed that tf.functions in model.py decorator consumes a high amount of memory, so currently we have commented out that function in case for future version of tensorflow if it causes any issues please uncomment it.

 ## Environment Setup
 ```bash